MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     ![Screenshot showing holographic keyboard with Microphone button highlighted for dictation option.](media/calling-chat-file-sharing-4.JPG "Screenshot showing holographic keyboard with Microphone button highlighted for dictation option")

-    When a remote collaborator shares a file or page link, the file or page automatically opens in a new window in Dynamics 365 Guides user's space.
+    When a remote collaborator shares a file or page link, the file or page automatically opens in a new window in the Dynamics 365 Guides user's space.
 The Dynamics 365 Guides user can move this window wherever they want or size it directly with their hands.

    ![Screenshot showing example file shared with the user.](media/calling-chat-file-sharing-5.JPG "Screenshot showing example file shared with the user")